The key to the future is trust

 Futures studies isn’t primarily about forecasting in the narrow sense of calculating statistical probabilities.
 We operate with what you’d call probabilities in the everyday sense: probable developments rooted in plausible explanations.
 We try to identify good reasons for why certain developments might occur.
-Forecasting is only very occasionally helpful in that process.
-Only rarely can you extrapolate a linear or exponential progression from how things are now, even if some people do try to do so.
 We look at good reasons for why a certain development might continue or come to an end.
 But we also pay a lot of attention to the past, considering what the French so eloquently call longue durée.
 Are there developments that have already been going on for a long time?
 You can learn a lot from them too.

 Aestheticization is a universal trend.
 We invest things and events with a very personal significance.”

 One example is the whole process of individualization that began two centuries ago, and in essence is far older even than that.
 Just think of our changing patterns of relationships.
 A hundred and forty years ago, people were bound to their marriages for life.
 Nowadays, we speak of serial monogamy.
 And there’s no longer a fixed gender binary either.
 Everything has changed, and it can all be very lucidly described in terms of processes of individualization.
 At the same time, there’s been a marked long-term shift towards a desire for greater participation, greater involvement in decision-making processes.

 How are societies across the world changing at the moment?
 And what’s driving this change?